-Artificial retina receives FDA approvalFebruary 14th, 2013 in Ophthalmology /
+Artificial retina receives FDA approvalFebruary 14, 2013 in Medicine & Health / Ophthalmology

 The U.S. Food and Drug Administration (FDA) granted market approval to an artificial retina technology today, the first bionic eye to be approved for patients in the United States.
 The prosthetic technology was developed in part with support from the National Science Foundation (NSF).